danielathome19/PaGANini/README.md

 # About
 PaGANini is a generative adversarial network trained to compose virtuosic classical music with an SVM discriminator system (C-RNN-GAN)
+To find out more, check out the provided research paper:
+    * "Generative Deep Learning for Virtuosic Classical Music.pdf" (arXiv:2101.00169)

 # Usage
 In finalProject.py, the "fpmain" function acts as the controller for the model, where calls to train the model, create a prediction, run the SVM, and all other functions are called.